 Compare top brands by home loan type, state availability and credit score.
 Select See rates to provide the lender with basic property and financial details for personalized rates.

 We update our data regularly, but information can change between updates.
 Confirm details with the provider you're interested in before making a decision.

 Bank of the West reviews and complaints

 This bank is not accredited by the Better Business Bureau (BBB).
-But as of October 2020, it has an A- rating for failing to respond to one of the 246 complaints closed in the last three years.
-Additionally, Bank of the West has a 1.07-star rating from 44 customer reviews at the BBB and a 2.1-star rating from only 14 reviews on TrustPilot.
+But as of August 2021, it has an A+ rating.
+It has closed 269 complaints in the last three years.
+Additionally, Bank of the West has a 1.04-star rating from 69 customer reviews at the BBB and a 1.6-star rating from 37 reviews on Trustpilot.
 Most customers complained about inadequately trained customer service and slow responses to concerns.